kecheng55/kecheng/content/publication/uniptm/index.md

 ---

 **Highlights:**
 <p style='text-align: justify;'> 1.
-A GSH-triggered, activatable, and cancer-targeting probe is developed based on the rational design of methylene blue.
-This multifunctional probe can self-assemble into nano-photosensitizer, MBNPs. </p>
+UniPTM takes full-length protein sequence data as input, considering all amino acids across the entire protein that could influence the occurrence of PTMs, even if they are distal. </p>
 <p style='text-align: justify;'> 2.
-In vitro and cellular experiments demonstrate the mechanism and superior therapeutic efficacy/precision of MBNPs. </p>
+PTMseq dataset consists subsets of nine types of PTMed sequences, currently encompassing a total of 34,514 distinct PTM sites annotated across 12,203 full-length protein sequences. </p>
 <p style='text-align: justify;'> 3.
-MBNPs are applied to in vivo cancer PDT experiments, demonstrating good biosafety and remarkable efficacy/precision in tumor ablation. </p>
-<p style='text-align: justify;'> 4.
-The “all-in-one” tactic achieves fluorescence/photoacoustic guided cancer phototheranostics with single small molecules. </p>
+The pre-trained ESM-2 model embeds contextual information from the entire sequence into each residue, allowing every target amino acid to engage independently. </p>

 Supplementary Information can be accessed [**here**](uploads/uniptm-si.pdf).